veyon/veyon/contrib/README.txt

 I believe I have successfully created an ADMX template that will work for iTALC 2.
-Each of the policies when created will control the parameters in use created/modified when using the iTALC Management Console.
+Each of the policies when created will control the parameters in use created/modified when using the iTALC Configurator.

 The only limitation as mentioned in previous emails is using the Active Directory integrated or “Logon settings” from authentication where binary values are